 Children must ride in the booster seat until the seat belt is engaged.
-Parents wonder if their tall little ones are ready to ride in booster seats, and when, or if there is an age requirement for the transition.
+Parents wonder if their tall little ones are ready to ride in booster seats and when or if there is an age requirement for the transition.

 What is Booster Seat Age?